 Dr. Samarasekera earned a Master of Science from the University of California and was granted a PhD in metallurgical engineering from the University of British Columbia.
 She also holds honorary degrees from the Universities of Alberta, British Columbia, Toronto, Waterloo, Montreal and Western in Canada and Queen's University in Belfast, Ireland.
-Dr. Samaraskera is currently a senior advisor for Bennett Jones LLP and serves on the board of directors of the Bank of Nova Scotia, Magna International Inc.,
+Dr. Samaraskera is currently a senior advisor for Bennett Jones LLP and serves on the board of directors of Scotiabank, Magna International Inc., Stelco Holdings Inc., and York House School.

-Asia-Pacific Foundation, and the Rideau Hall Foundation.
 She is also a member of the TriLateral Commission and sits on the selection panel for Canada's outstanding chief executive officer of the year.